StrahinjaGolubovic/Gymble/README.md

-# Gymble - Gym Accountability Platform
+# STREAKD. - Gym Accountability Platform

 A web platform that motivates users to go to the gym consistently through a streak-based accountability system.
 Users participate in weekly challenges, upload daily photos as proof of gym attendance, and face penalties for incomplete weeks.